The Next Big Step as a First-Gen Student

 It isn't a problem to ask me how you might get an estimate of what Tufts might cost for your family.

 ASK AWAY.
-You can speak to an admissions officer by giving us a call, visiting campus or by coming to a college fair in your area.
+You can speak to an admissions officer by giving us a call, emailing us, or attending an interactive session online.

 My dad may have been the one who got all teary when I went across the stage, but it's my mom who I was most proud to share my graduation cap. お母さん、本当にありがとう。[Mom, thank you SO much.]